 Element Disclosure requirement Information B.1 The legal and commercial name of the Issuer The legal name of the Issuer is Íslandsbanki hf and the commercial name of the Issuer is Íslandsbanki.
 B.2 The domicile and form of the Issuer Íslandsbanki hf., ID no. 491008-0160, is a public limited company, having its registered office at Kirkjusandur 2, 155 Reykjavík, Iceland.
 The Issuer's operations are subject to the provisions of the Act on Public Limited Companies No. 2/1995 and the Act on Financial Undertakings No. 161/2002.

 B.4b A description of any known trends affecting the Issuer and the industries in which it operates The Issuer does not recognise any specific trends affecting the Issuer and the industries in which it operates B.5 A description of the group and the Issuer's position within the group ISB Holding ehf., ID-No. 660309-1010 owns 95% of the Issuer's share capital.
 The remaining 5% is owned by the Government of Iceland.
 ISB Holding ehf. is fully owned by GLB Holding ehf., ID no. 481100-2240 which is fully owned by Glitnir.
 The Issuer is not dependent upon other entities within the group.
 B.9 Profit forecast No profit forecast or estimate has been made for the Issuer.
-B.10 Qualifications in the audit reports on the historical financial information Without qualifying their opinion the auditors have drawn an attention to the following in the financial statements for the financial year ended 31 December 2011: Notes 2.3 b) and 60 in the consolidated Financial Statements, which discuss the uncertainties relating to the interpretation of a recent Supreme Court ruling and describes the principal risks and uncertainties currently faced by the Issuer.
-B.12 -Selected historical key financial information -No material changes in the prospects of the Issuer -No material changes in the financial or trading position since the date of its last published financial statements According to the unaudited but reviewed Financial Statement for the Issuer's operations for the period 1 January to 30 June 2013, profit amounted to ISK 11,208 million, which corresponds to a 14.8% return on equity.
-The Issuer has a total capital ratio of 27.4% and a Tier 1 ratio of 24.0% according to the unaudited Condensed Consolidated Interim Financial Statement for the first six months of 2013.
-The Issuer's total assets amounted to ISK 822,929million at the end of the period.
-The Condensed Consolidated Interim Financial Statements for the first six months of 2013 were reviewed.
+B.10 Qualifications in the audit reports on the historical financial information Not applicable B.12 -Selected historical key financial information -No material changes in the prospects of the Issuer -No material changes in the financial or trading position since the date of its last published financial statements According to the audited Consolidated Financial Statement for the Issuer's operations for the year 2014, profit amounted to ISK 22,750 million, which corresponds to a 12.8% return on equity.
+The Issuer has a total capital ratio of 29.6% and a Tier 1 ratio of 26.5% according to the Consolidated Financial Statement for 2014.
+The Issuer's total assets amounted to ISK 911,328 million at the end of the year.